sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 Currently this feature does not work with Warmboot/Fastboot.
 We will continue discussion on how we could support Warmboot/Fastboot for future enhancements.

+#### No support for setting config enable/disable on runtime

+This feature can NOT be enabled or disabled at runtime.
+Reboot is required after enabling/disabling this feature to make sure route entry using and not using this NHG feature would not co-exisit in the `APPL_DB`.